 This type of sensitive information carries a (Moderate) security risk and is protected securely within Boise State’s infrastructure systems and must be secured with the same level of protection if extracted from those systems.

-Category 3(Level Three data): Public Information not classified as Category 1 or 2 and carries a (Low) security risk and is not required to be secured.
+Public information not classified as Category 1 or 2 and carries a (Low) security risk and is not required to be secured.

 |Service/Device||3||2||1||Comments or Notes||Risk|

 |Boise State Owned Workstations||X||X||Category 3 data can be stored locally on your Workstation.
 If Category 2 data storage is required then BitLocker(Windows OS) or FileVault2(Mac OS) full disk encryption must be installed and maintained.
 Category 1 data should never be stored outside of OIT controlled systems.||Moderate|

 |Boise State Owned Laptops or Surface device.||X||X||Category 3 data can be stored locally on the laptop.
 If Category 2 data storage is required then BitLocker(Windows OS) or FileVault2(Mac OS) full disk encryption must be installed and maintained.
 Category 1 data should never be stored on a mobile device of any type.||Moderate|

 |Personal Workstations||X||Personally owned workstations or laptops can only be used to store Boise State Category 3 Public information.||Low|